Cekomo/bankCore/README.txt

+- For bankCore_Online.py, it is enough for server to be open to implement any operation.
+However, for bankCore_Local.py, user should have mySQL database to implement any operation in application.

 27 days later the code is completed its alpha and beta version, this is the first main release of bankCore!

 - Report of mySQL behaviour: